 No pain, no gain.
 You've probably heard the old saying, but is it true?

-Workout programs are based on the principal that to grow and progress you must push your body harder than it normally works.
+Workout programs are based on the principle that to grow and progress, you must push your body harder than it normally works.
 Your body then responds by repairing muscle fibers and making them stronger and more resistant.
-Essentially you're tearing the muscle down when you're working out and it's repairing itself while you rest.
+Essentially you're tearing the muscle down when you're working out, and it's repairing itself while you rest.
 Some amount of muscle soreness is a normal result of this constant tearing down and rebuilding.

 When you work out too hard, there are some obvious warning signs.
-You should not workout until you're so sore that walking, feeding yourself or other normal daily activities are difficult or impossible without pain.
-When that happens you've definitely over-done it.
+You should not workout until you're so sore that walking, feeding yourself, or other normal daily activities are difficult or impossible without pain.
+When that happens, you've over-done it.

 There are two primary types of muscle soreness you may experience.